danieltenev97/Movie-SPA-Application/README.md

 # Movie-SPA-Application
 Single-page application for Software University.

-Developed by Daniel Tenev for Software University’s JS Applications course assignment.
+Developed by Daniel Tenev for Software Universityâ€™s JS Applications course assignment.

 What I've used:
   -HTML
   -CSS